-- The number of logical processors reported on the hypervisor should be higher or equal to the sum of vCPUs allocated to each of the VMs setup in that host. - The sum of the memory allocated to each VM should not exceed the overall host memory capacity reported. - The total CPU utilization, memory usage, and network throughput should not exceed 80% of the host - The MC-VA-4K supports up to 4K APs.
-However, a new MC-VA-4K license SKU is not required.
-If you plan to deploy 4K APs on a single Mobility Controller Virtual Appliance, add 4 MC-VA-1K licenses.
+- The number of logical processors reported on the hypervisor should be higher or equal to the sum of vCPUs allocated to each VM setup in that host. - The sum of the memory allocated to each VM should not exceed the overall host memory capacity reported. - The total CPU utilization, memory usage, and network throughput should not exceed 80% of the host capacity.